Stages launches the sale of its M50 Dash cycling computer, with an RRP of £209, close to a year after it announced its initial release.

 According to Stages, the M50 weighs a claimed 95g, is 73mm x 53mm and has a 240 x 320 pixel, high resolution ‘EverBright’ 2.2 inch colour display which offers the user control over brightness and Night Mode.
 Battery life is a claimed 12.5 hours of real time use.

-The M50, meanwhile weighs 65g, is 73mm x 53mm and has a 240 x 320 pixel high resolution 2.2 inch colour display.
-Battery life is a claimed 15 hours.
-Both computers come with alloy mounts, for a more robust interface to the bars.
+The Dash M50 will come with an alloy mount for a more robust interface to the bars.
 The mount is also designed so that it can work both as an out front mount and stem top as well as mounting to aero bars.

-Stages includes a route builder in its Link app.
-There are multiple route import formats, as well as configurable screen displays with pan and zoom functionality.
+Stages includes a route builder in its Link app and is capable of turn-by-turn navigation as well as audio prompts.
+There are multiple route import formats including .FIT, .TCX and .GPX, as well as configurable screen displays with pan and zoom functionality.
 Control is via four buttons below the display and a fifth on the side of the case, or you can use the Stages app to control and configure both unit.

-Also announced is the entry-level Dash L10.
-This comes with a monochrome screen and basic course tracking.
-It’s priced at £135, weighs 102g and has up to 30 hours battery life.
-All three computers are IPX7 waterproof.
+The entry-level Dash L10 should come with a monochrome screen and basic course tracking.
+It was priced at £135, with a weight of 102g and Stages said it had up to 30 hours battery life.